Ngozi89/the-news/README.md

 ## **Feature considerations**

-1. Reply comment section so that users can interact with each other and engange more on the post.
+1. Reply comment section is already is progress but requires more logic to make it function properly so that users can interact with each other and engange more on the post.

-2. Deleting comment and editing comment so users can leave only what they want to be on a post.

-3. Translation, so that users can translate to their prefared language.
+2. Translation, so that users can translate to their prefared language.

-4. Reporting undesirable content.
+3. Reporting undesirable content.
 Buttons for reporting undesirable content on a website will allow users to quickly and easily flag content that they believe is inappropriate, offensive, or violative of the website's terms of service.
 This allows website administrators to quickly identify and remove such content, keeping the website safe and enjoyable for all users.
 Additionally, reporting buttons can help to create a sense of community and shared responsibility among users, encouraging them to take an active role in maintaining the website's standards and quality.

 5. Buttons to share posts on social media.